felix91gr/swift-linuxSetup/README.md

 ./DockerSetup.sh

 ```
 If it worked, you should see the output of the `hello-world` docker command.
-If it did work, you should now log out and log back in to manifest the changes in your user privileges.
+If it did work, you should now log out and log back in to manifest the changes in your user privileges. *(If that doesn't work, you might actually have to __reboot__ for it to take effect).*

 *Basically, you won't need the __sudo__ keyword to use docker commands*